-It’s placement, timing, and narrative control.
+It’s all about placement, timing, and narrative control.

 We don’t sell hype.